UnitTestBot/ksmt/docs/index.md

 For detailed instructions on running multiple solvers, see [Advanced usage](advanced-usage).

 ---
-## Running solvers in a separate processes
+## Running solvers in separate processes

 Most of the SMT solvers are research projects — they are implemented via native libraries and are sometimes not production ready: